 Livestock Depredations & Management (control)

+WS investigated reported possible wolf-caused damage in the Riverton, WY area.
+Two calves and a cow had died.
 The investigation showed one had been struck by a vehicle and the other 2 had died of Larkspur poisoning.

 Information, Education & Law Enforcement

 JOBS!!
 Montana Fish, Wildlife & Parks Wolf Position Openings - Position #45803(Kalispell) #45804 (Dillon) #45805 (Big Timber/Columbus) - Open Recruitment - Wildlife Management Specialists [Wolf] (3 positions)/Wildlife Division/Professional Pay Band / $27,666 (entry) $34,583 (market) / year.
 CLOSING DATE: July 23, 2004.
 New positions.
 The position announcement and the Montana application can be found on the Internet at www.discoveringmontana.com (working & living here - employment opportunities) or contact the Human Resources Bureau in Helena at 206-444-5653.

 MORE JOBS!!- Wolf Recovery Coordinator for the Southwestern Distinct Population Segment.
 The following position is now open through the USA Jobs website, please click on the link below to view/print the full vacancy announcement: http://jobsearch.usajobs.opm.gov/getjob.asp Wildlife Biologist (Mexican Wolf Recovery Coordinator) GS-0486-12/13, ESFO, Albuquerque, NM, Permanent Full Time.
 Opens: 6/23/04 Closes: 07/08/04

 On the 23rd, Ross and Asher attended a Predator Conservation Alliance Range Rider meeting with Madison Valley Ranchlands group.
 FS and other FWP personnel also attended.